mobiletoly/go-oversync/docs/getting-started.md

 4. **Idempotency**: Enables safe retry of sync operations

 > **Important**: Do not use INTEGER PRIMARY KEY or auto-incrementing IDs with go-oversync.
 These
 > will cause sync conflicts when multiple devices create records offline.
+Also as of now
+> go-oversync expects UUID as the primary key format.
+This may change in the future.

 ## Custom Primary Key Columns